svlc/theater-setup/README.rst

 Intro
 -----

-A set of simple scripts, config files, data and instructions for transforming a Linux PC (possibly with a TV) into a clickable environment for playing videos.
+A set of scripts, configuration files, data and instructions for transforming a Linux-based PC (possibly with a TV and a remote controller) into an easy-to-use environment for playing videos.

 A configuration is recommended to experienced ``UNIX`` users only.